Erebot/Plop/docs/src/Installation.rst

 Installing Plop as a PHAR archive only involves a few steps:

-1. Make sure your installation fulfills all of the `prerequisites`_.
+1. Make sure your installation fulfills all of the :ref:`prerequisites <Prerequisites>`.

     ..  note::